massoncheg/forgejo-docs/docs/contributor/repositories-dependencies.md

 ## Updating the workflow

-When the cascading-pr workflow is added or updated in a repository, it must be done in a PR from a branch of the repository and not than from a forked repository.
+When the cascading-pr workflow is added or updated in a repository, it must be done in a PR from a branch of the repository and not from a forked repository.
 It runs `on.pull_request_target` and if run from a fork it will use the content of the default branch instead of the proposed change.